What is a Merchant?What Qualifies You as a Merchant? How Do You Secure a Merchant Account?

 • Tiered Rates: The merchant pays a different rate based on the card brand used.

-Of course, the same factors determining your costs can also help determine whether a service provider is a good pick.
-There are a number of merchant account providers that specialize in high-risk verticals.
-For example, we’ve assembled a list of several of these providers, which is available here on our blog.
+The same factors determining your costs and payment method can also help determine whether a service provider is a good match with your business.
+There are a number of merchant account providers that specialize in high-risk verticals (for example, check out our post on high-risk account providers).

-Other service providers cater to smaller sales volumes or those in specific industries, while others are best suited to massive global brands.
+Other service providers cater to global brands, merchants with smaller sales volumes, or those in specific industries.
 You should choose one that best fits your business’s unique profile with a fee schedule that works for you.

-Different acquiring banks may require different pieces of paperwork to validate or verify your business.
-That said, here's a breakdown of the basic requirements for which most providers will ask:
+After you’ve located the acquirer you’d like to use (based on fees and fit), you’ll need to provide some paperwork.
+Different acquiring banks may require different documentation to validate or verify your business.
+Here's a breakdown of the basic requirements most providers will likely request:

 • Company Information: The foundation of your merchant account is your company's identity.
 You'll need your company's legal name as a primary identifier.